hessJ/gxp_bipolar/README.md

 # gxp_bipolar

-This repository contains code (not runable without modification of paths) used for pre-processing microarray data.
+This repository contains code (not runable without modification of paths) used for pre-processing microarray data from multiple studies.